Magnetic Resonance Imaging (MRI) Safety

 Pregnancy and MRI

-If you are pregnant or suspect you are pregnant, you should inform the MRI technologist and/or radiologist during the screening procedure before the MRI examination.
+If you are pregnant or suspect you are pregnant, you should inform the MRI technologist and/or radiologist during the screening procedure that is conducted and before the MRI examination.
 In general, there is no known risk of using MRI in pregnant patients.
 However, MRI is reserved for use in pregnant patients only to address very important problems or suspected abnormalities.
 In any case, MRI is safer for the fetus than imaging with x-rays or computed tomography (CT).
 For additional information see MRI During Pregnancy.

 Breast-feeding and MRI